BenBaeyens/happiness-tracker/README.md

 > An easy-to-use, fun app that helps you stay happy!

 ## Why I made the app
-I'm am really interested in living a happy life, and for a while I had been searching for a way to improve my happiness without changing my lifestyle around completely.
+I am really interested in living a happy life, and for a while I had been searching for a way to improve my happiness without changing my lifestyle around completely.
 This was the solution.
 It allows me to isolate things I like and don't like, and organise my day according to those things.
 I really think this app could be beneficial to other people as much as it is to me.

 ## What I learned from this project
 With every project I do, I hope to learn something from it.
 This was especially true for this project as this app is the first app I ever made.